SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 My list includes everything from high-end seafood spots to casual places with sidewalk seating which might be in the form of picnic tables.

-Here you will find some of the best outdoor dining options in Fisherman's Wharf, Union Square, downtown, and some of the other best restaurants I love all around San Francisco.
+Here you will find some of the best outdoor dining options in Fisherman's Wharf, Union Square, downtown, and other places I love all around San Francisco.

 Outdoor dining in San Francisco